 The Tuscarora War was the most terrible Indian war that ever took place in North Carolina.

 The Indians struck in the autumn of 1711, and they could hardly have chosen a more advantageous time.
 The colonists were divided by political disagreement.
-Edward Hyde had come over from England the previous year to administer the colony as deputy governor.
+Edward Hyde had come over from England the previous year to administer the colony as Deputy Governor.
 His right to the post was disputed by Thomas Cary who had previously held the office.
 In the dispute that followed, known as Cary's Rebellion, Hyde and Cary both attracted supporters who actually took up arms against each other.
-The colony was in the midst of civil war.
+The colony was in the midst of and undeclared civil war.

 The Cary Rebellion ended in the summer of 1711, but there was already evidence of serious unrest among the Indians.
 At the beginning of the year, the Meherrin tribe had been reported as becoming more and more insolent.
 By mid-summer this attitude had spread to other tribes.
 At the same time, it was said that Cary supporters had offered rich rewards to the Tuscarora to attack the followers of Hyde.
 It was also said that the young men of the tribe had agreed to the offer but had been overruled by the older men.
 This latter report seems to have lulled the settlers into a false sense of security.

 According to one prominent colonist, the increasing hostile attitude of the natives was because the whites "cheated these Indians in trading, and would not allow them to hunt near their plantations, and under that pretense took away from them their game, arms and ammunition."
-A more immediate cause might have been the founding of the town of New Bern in 1710 by Baron Christoph von Graffenried, the leader of a group of Swiss and Germans settling the area.
+A more immediate cause might have been the founding of the town of New Bern, in 1710, by Baron Christoph von Graffenried, the leader of a group of Swiss and German Palatines settling the area.